Philippe de Monte

 Philippe de Monte (1521 – 4 July 1603), sometimes known as Philippus de Monte, was a Flemish composer of the late Renaissance active all over Europe.
 He was a member of the 3rd generation madrigalists and wrote more madrigals than any other composer of the time.
 Sources cite him as being "the best composer in the entire country, particularly in the new manner and musica reservata."
-Others compare his collections of music with that of other influential composers, such as Lassus.
+Others compare his collections of music with that of other influential composers, such as Orlande de Lassus.

-Life
+Life and career

-Philippe de Monte was born in Mechelen.
+Philippe de Monte was born in Mechelen around 1521.
 After boyhood musical training at St. Rumbolds Cathedral in Mechelen, where he was a choirboy, Monte went to Italy — a common destination for a young Flemish composer in the sixteenth century – where he made a name for himself as a composer, singer, and teacher.
 He lived and worked in Naples for a while, and in Rome, in the employ of Cardinal Orsini, although he was in England for a brief period, 1554–1555, during the reign of Queen Mary I, while she was married to King Philip II of Spain.
 Monte reported that he disliked working in Philip's choir since all the other members were Spaniards.
+While in England, Monte was acquainted with the then-young William Byrd.

 "Though Monte was not likely to have been a supporter of the Reformation, he took part in a variety of intellectual exchanges on sensitive topics, some of which involved Italian academics."

 In 1568 Monte was appointed as successor to Jacobus Vaet as Kapellmeister to the chapel of Maximilian II.
 A majority of his music was published in Venice under the direction of Gardano, Monte's exclusive publisher in Italy.
 He wanted to utilize Italian publishers in order to stay close to the home of the madrigal.
 He was successful at recruiting new musicians to the chapel, for Lassus himself noted the astonishing quality of music-making in Vienna just two years after Monte became leader there.
 During his first ten years at the Imperial Court, Monte served as an active teacher.
 Monte worked for the remainder of his long life in Habsburg courts both in Vienna and, since 1583, Prague.
 Even though his accomplishments were many, he is not known to have held any positions as a church musician or in a noble household.
 Philippe de Monte died in Prague in 1603.